Growing STEM: Careers abound in science, technology, engineering and mathematics

 Originally Featured in Career Options Magazine

-As Canada’s knowledge-based economy continues to grow and the aging workforce retires, opportunities in nearly every industry for students studying science, technology, engineering and mathematics (STEM) are growing.
+As Canada’s knowledge-based economy continues to grow and the ageing workforce retires, opportunities in nearly every industry for students studying science, technology, engineering and mathematics (STEM) are growing.
 For those looking to land one of these jobs, the key is to acquire the right skills and apply them to the industries looking for highly specialized, STEM-educated workers.

 The importance of the future STEM workforce to Canada’s economy shouldn’t be overlooked, as it is the talent pool providing essential skills and knowledge to a whole range of industries.
 But with some STEM sectors projected to face a shortage of workers, the pace of economic growth could slow dramatically.
 According to a 2012 House of Commons report, “Labour and Skills Shortages in Canada: Addressing Current and Future Challenges,” industries that employ large numbers of STEM workers will be hard hit by the shortage.
 For example, the environmental sector alone expects at least 100,000 job vacancies in the next 10 years.